Ex4i/RenPy-gallery-tutorial/README.md

 4) copy images/gallery_overlay into your game directory
 5) (optional) for the ease of use define your CGs as image objects as I did in images.rpy

+Layout for the gallery was implemented with games with 16:9 aspect ratio in mind and might need some changes in order to look good with other aspect ratios.

 Built using some code snippets (gallery-image class, layout buttons and paging) from another project: https://github.com/Emperrific/Renpy-Tutorials-CG-Gallery